Key takeaways:

 One of the most popular hubs, Amazon Alexa, uses Z-Waves to connect with smart devices.
 So, it’s considered a Z-Wave hub.

-Other popular hubs, such as Google Home, are not fully compatible with Z-Wave devices on their own.
+Other popular hubs, such as Google Home, are not fully compatible with Z-Wave devices.
 So, it’s important to do your research to avoid buying a hub that isn’t specifically for Z-Wave devices.

 Do Z-Wave devices need a hub?

 Z-Wave devices don’t require a hub to function.
 However, a hub is the best way to get the most functionality out of your Z-Wave devices.
-What’s more, this is especially true if you use more than one Z-Wave device on your property.
+This is especially true if you use more than one Z-Wave device on your property.

 How do Z-Wave hubs work?

-Z-Wave hubs work by receiving and transmitting Z-Wave signals (low-energy radio waves) from Z-Wave-compatible devices.
+Z-Wave hubs receive and transmit Z-Wave signals (low-energy radio waves) from Z-Wave-compatible devices.
 These devices communicate with each other in what’s called mesh networking.
 The accessibility features of these devices are then set up through an app.

 A hub allows you to control and monitor your Z-Wave devices remotely through the hub app.